Difference between IEnumerable vs. IQueryable

 IEnumerable should be used for collections that are already in memory.
 IQueryable should be used when querying external data sources, like a database in a Data Access Layer (DAL).

-When querying a database (like SQL Server) in a method defined to return data, using IEnumerable causes the query to bring over all of the query’s table rows and then filter them (your WHERE clause) on the platform making the call (like a web server). by iterating over every row and applying the “WHERE”.
+When querying a database (like SQL Server) in a method defined to return data, using IEnumerable causes the query to bring over all of the rows of the tables in the query and then filter them (the WHERE clause) on the platform making the call (like a web server) by iterating over every row and applying the “WHERE”.

 That’s work not intended for a web server and can mean the difference between a quick response and an “HTTP 503 – Service Unavailable” because the web server thread servicing the request is held up spinning through the data set.